ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : See {{evidence}}.

-Passport message flow:
+Passport Message Flow:

-: An attestation workflow where the Attester provides Evidence to a Verifier who returns Results that are then forwarded to one or more Relying Parties.
+: An attestation workflow where the Attester provides Evidence to a Verifier who returns Attestation Results that are then forwarded to one or more Relying Parties.
 See {{passport}}.

 Reference Values: